PragyanBeuria/BackgroundRemover-multiple-approches/README.md

 # BackgroundRemover-multiple-approches
-The repository dedicates to analyze on different background removal of image background.The dataset taken from kaggle https://www.kaggle.com/datasets/imsparsh/flowers-dataset How to achieve background remover? create foreground,extrcat background and result fdinal removed background
+The repository dedicates to analyze on different background removal of image background.The dataset taken from kaggle https://www.kaggle.com/datasets/imsparsh/flowers-dataset

+**How to achieve background remover?
+ --create foreground,extrcat background and result fdinal removed background
 approches:

 *alpha background